Kinship Circle

 Category 5: Winds greater than 155 mph (135 kt or 249 km/hr)

-SEVERE WEATHER: Strong thunderstorms, frequent lightning, gusts of high winds and heavy rainfall, usually associated with an identified weather system.
+SEVERE WEATHER: Strong thunderstorms, frequent lightning, high wind gusts and heavy rainfall, tied with an identified weather system.

 SEVERE WINTER STORMS: Heavy snow, ice, freezing rain, and winds with sustained speeds of less than 35 mph.